Alexander Lind (footballer, born 2002): Pisa

-On August 12, 2024, Serie B side Pisa SC confirmed that Lind joined the club on a deal until June 2028.
+On August 12, 2024, Serie B side Pisa confirmed that Lind joined the club on a deal until June 2028.

 Despite a very good season at Pisa, where he scored 8 goals in 32 league matches and thus helped the club secure promotion to the 2025–26 Serie A, Lind left the Italian club after the season.
 Because, on transfer deadline day, September 1, 2025, Lind transferred to the Danish Superliga club FC Nordsjælland on a loan deal until the end of the season.
 According to media reports, Nordsjælland paid 300,000 euros for the loan deal, and also secured a purchase option of around 4 million euros.

 Personal life

 Alexander Lind is the older brother of Jonathan Lind, who is also a professional footballer.